What to do When Challenges in Someone Else's Life Affect Your Work

-Like most of us, I’m pretty much full go (full speed) all the time.
+Like most of us, I’m pretty much going full speed all the time.
 But then times like these show up that demand so much more.
 When full go is all there is in every area: career, relationship, life, spirit.
 I’m in the throws of one of those times, so I thought I could be provide some helpful considerations for when life comes to be with you or one of your staff for a while.

 I find am overwrought with thought.
 While I’m executing, my brain is sifting through the mental checklist of what’s next.
 It is 24/7 planning & next steps…only there is a mountain of them.
 The everyday full go I know and love is basically kindergarten compared to this.